amzn/style-dictionary/docs/transforms.md

 }
 ```

 A transform consists of 4 parts: type, name, matcher, and transformer.
-Transforms are run on all design tokens where the matcher returns true. _NOTE: if you don't provide a matcher function, it will match all tokens._
+Transforms are run on all design tokens where the matcher returns true.

+_NOTE: if you don't provide a matcher function, it will match all tokens._

+> `transformer` functions can be async as well.

 ## Transform Types